 The Truth Behind the Feelings, Cravings and Pain

-And there’s a good reason the period deserves to be a crucial topic of conversation: On average, a woman menstruates from age 13 to 51 and has her period from three to seven days.
+The period deserves to be a topic of conversation: On average, a woman menstruates from age 13 to 51 and has her period from three to seven days.
 That means the average woman endures roughly 2,280 period days – a whopping 6.25 years of her life.

 Most women who get periods experience some type of physical, emotional and psychological effects of menstruation.
 So now that the conversation is happening, here’s the honest truth on symptoms many women experience every month, but might not talk about – yet.